 - Where available, select if the Last Export Date timestamp will update for applicants.
 If this is set to will, the Last Exported Date field in the Designation panel of the Applicant Details page updates with the date this export was most recently run, for all applicants included in the export.
 You must have the Update Last Exported Date Timestamp When Exporting permission in your Work Group for this field to update.
 See Notes and Consideration below for additional guidance.

-- Under the Export these fields… column, click the categories to view and select fields.
+- Under the Export these fields… column, click the categories to view and select fields; see Notes and Consideration below for additional guidance.
 Be sure to review the following documents:

 - The Custom Export Layout Files list all the available fields in the Export Manager for your CAS.
 They include each field name, field type (numeric, Boolean, etc.), and associated lookup tables.

 - The Master College Code List includes a holistic list of all college names, their respective Liaison, MDB, CEEB, FICE, and/or IPED codes, and accreditation agency, if applicable.

 - The Master Degree Code List includes a holistic list of all degrees and their codes.

 - The Master High School Code List includes a holistic list of all high school names and their respective CEEB codes.

 - The fields you select appear in the …in this order. column.
 If you previously selected .txt for the export type, you can set a fixed width for each field.
 Depending on the field, you can also select a data transformation option.
 These options are useful to IT staff when importing data into an SIS.

 - Where available, you can also configure custom column headings.
 To do so, click the default custom column heading in gray and type in the new column heading.
 Note that: